ERandrinopoulou/webpage/content/talk/LC Mixed model ARAT/index.md

 A preliminary analysis comparing the standard mixed-effects model with a simple regression showed a 10% improvement in the average absolute error defined as the absolute difference between the true and observed ARAT.

 Evidence-based algorithms for referral policies within stroke care pathways are lacking, and individual recovery profiles are hard to predict.
-We will implement a decision support system that provides on-line transparent information to patients and caregivers at any time and any place about individual progress and predicted recovery potential.
+We will implement a decision support system that provides on-line transparent information to patients and caregivers at any time and any place about individual progress and predicted recovery potential."
-"

 all_day: true
 authors: []